dqops/dqo/docs/dqo-concepts/data-grouping/data-grouping.md

 of the data source.
 A [data quality KPI](../data-quality-kpis/data-quality-kpis.md) can be calculated from multiple tables at once.

-Here is an example of data stream configuration in the YAML file using a tag named 'UK':
+Here is an example of data grouping configuration in the YAML file using a tag named 'UK':

 ``` yaml hl_lines="7-11"
 apiVersion: dqo/v1